miorogvall/redditClone/README.md

 1. Typing a subreddit in search will reload the page after you've stopped typing.<br>
 2. Changing the amount of posts visible will reload the feed.<br>
 3. Getting the previous page will be grayed out if you are on the first page already<br>
+4. some videos can not be served without a web-server(localhost will be denied due to CORS), in that case an image is loaded, or nothing at all.